Svdvoort/PhDThesis/README.md

 ## About

-This repository contains the code for my PhD thesis, which I am currently completing at the Biomedical Imaging Group Rotterdam (BIGR) at the Erasmus Universti Medical Centre in Rotterdam, The Netherlands.
+This repository contains the code for my PhD thesis, which I am currently completing at the Biomedical Imaging Group Rotterdam (BIGR) at the Erasmus Universty Medical Centre in Rotterdam, The Netherlands.

 The latest version of the manuscript, as well as all the old versions, can be found under [the 'releases' tab](https://github.com/Svdvoort/PhDThesis/releases).